johncosta/johnmcostaiii.com/content/about.md

 ## Biography

-Engineer with diverse experience and a track record of achieving results.
+Engineering leader with diverse experience and a track record of achieving results.
 Known for precision, integrity, and a passion for collaborative problem-solving.
 Committed to building trust and delivering innovative solutions through automation.

 I've worked at early stage startups which include [Docker](https://www.linkedin.com/company/docker/) and [CashStar](https://www.linkedin.com/company/cashstar/)